hkair/nba-shotcharts/README.md

 This is my kind of project.
 I'll get this done by June.
 All jokes aside, this is a my attempt to create a shot chart, hexmap, and heatmap.
-All complete funnctions are contained in the jupyter notebook.
+All complete functions are contained in the jupyter notebook.

 ## Getting Started